 Section 1.
 Nominations Committee

 A three (3)-person Nominations Committee will be established at least one (1) month prior to every election by vote of a Regular Meeting.
 The members of the Nominations Committee may not be a candidate for office.
-It will solicit and receive nominations for Local Chapter officers.
+It will solicit and receive nominations for Local Chapter officers and for priority campaign resolutions (see Article XIII).
 Self-nominations or other-nominations will be announced to the whole Local Chapter via the email announcements list.
-These nominations should include a paragraph about the candidate explaining why they would be good for the position.
+These nominations should include a paragraph about the candidate explaining why they would be good for the position or, for priority campaigns, the full resolutions.
 The Nominations Committee will collect these announced nominations and form a ballot for the General Meeting.

 Section 2.
 Nominations Process.

-Nominations for Local Chapter officers and delegates to the National Convention will be opened at the Regular Meeting when the date of the General Meeting is announced and closed a week before the General Meeting.
+Nominations for Local Chapter officers, delegates to the National Convention, and priority campaigns will be opened at the Regular Meeting when the date of the General Meeting is announced and closed a week before the General Meeting.
 Nominations from the floor will not be accepted.

 Section 3.
 The First Election.